dandalpiaz/transit-cu/README.md

 - add ARIA labels to buttons
 - change filter button styles/behaviour
+- run an audit at [https://web.dev/](https://web.dev/)
-- refresh stop pages every 30 seconds, add countdown, show last load time
+- stop refresh, add countdown, show last load time (Flask-Moment)
 - use ajax to reload data, instead of meta refresh
 - search stops by current location? show maps for stops?
+- add Google Analytics
 - how to add to homescreen (android only?)

 ## Reference